 Ahimsa.
-Be non-harmful.
+Be non-harming.
 We aspire to work and communicate fairly and respectfully.

 Viveka.
 Be discerning.
 We approach our work through careful contemplation, reason, and consensus building.

 Nutana.
 Be innovative.
 We aspire to keep our work and approach relevant to our constituents by being creative, innovative, and flexible.

 Sadbhavana.
 Be collaborative.
 We seek out partnerships with other individuals and organizations to forward our objectives.

 Kutumbakam.
 Be magnanimous.
 We value and respect each other as individuals, work well together as a team, and respect each other’s work/life balance.

 Utsaah.
 Be passionate.
 We are passionate about Hindu Dharma, the global community, and our work.

 The Foundation's organizational structure is comprised of the Board of Directors, fulltime staff, and National Leadership Council.